If you want your users to be able to upload PDF files, you have 2 choices:

 First, you need to enable the Insights feature.
 Go to the dashboard of AI Engine and check the corresponding option:

 This will add a new tab in AI Engine settings.
 Now you can go to the “Insights” tab.
 Here, you will find a list of all the queries that are being made to your chatbot.
-You can also set limits here.
+You can also enable the limits here.

 By the way, if you want to see the logs of any of these queries, you will need to go to the “Settings” tab and enable the “Queries Data” option.